This guide provides you with the key steps to help you better understand the home buying process in South Australia.

 How long it takes to save for a home deposit

 Saving for a house deposit takes time and it is important to be realistic about how long it might take.
-Nationally, it takes 4.6 years for the average first home buyer couple to save for a 20% house deposit.
+As of June 2022, it takes approximately 11 years for a median income household in Adelaide to save for a 20% house deposit.

 Savings calculators can show you how long it will take to save for a deposit.